jcummingsutk/fulton_county_ERA_applications/README.md

 ![Heatmap of Logistic Regression Coefficients](https://github.com/jcummingsutk/fulton_county_ERA_applications/blob/master/img/large_heatmap.png)

 Image showing righer and poorer neighborhoods, with poorer in blue and richer in red.
-Notice how the general blue areas in Fulton county line up with
+Notice how the general blue areas in Fulton county line up with the red areas.
+Of course, the blue areas outside of Fulton do not show up on the heatmap, as this data is only for Fulton county.

 ![Heatmap of Logistic Regression Coefficients](https://github.com/jcummingsutk/fulton_county_ERA_applications/blob/master/img/high_low_income_area.jpg)